My son, forget not my law; but let thine heart keep my commandments:

 You have two needs.
 You need a source of wisdom and instruction.
 You need a teacher, a preacher, to bring the inspired wisdom of God to bear on your life.
 God chose to put such men in His true churches to impart the word of God to you (Mal 2:7; II Tim 3:16-17).

-You also need the personal discipline and habits to retain what you hear, review it for understanding, and commitment to apply and practice it in life (Acts 17:11; I Thess 5:21).
-With these two things in place, Lady Wisdom’s instruction can greatly prosper your life.
+You also need the personal discipline and habits to retain what you hear, review it for understanding, and apply and practice it in your life (Acts 17:11; I Thess 5:21).
+With these two things in place, Lady Wisdom’s instruction can greatly improve your life.

 Jesus had the law of God in His heart, and so He delighted in keeping God’s will, which is revealed there (Ps 40:6-8).
 Are you glad He kept the will of God (Heb 10:9-10)?
 It is God’s revealed will for you to repent of your sins and believe on Him.
 Have you done it?